French police arrest far-left suspect after rail sabotage – DW – 07/29/2024

 French police arrest far-left suspect after rail sabotageJuly 29, 2024

-The suspect allegedly had access keys to SNCF technical premises, tools and far-left literature.
+The suspect allegedly had access keys to SNCF technical premises, tools and far-left literature, the AFP news agency reported, citing police sources.

-Interior Minister Gerald Darmanin also said on Monday that the saboteurs' methods bore the hallmarks of far-left extremists.
+Separately, Darmanin said the saboteurs' methods bore the hallmarks of far-left extremists.

 "We have identified the profiles of several people," Darmanin told France 2 TV.